operasoftware/devopera/_drafts/webaudio-article/article.md

 	};

 This function takes a URL of a sound file and makes an asynchronous GET request for it using `XMLHttpRequest`.
-Then the data is loaded, the call to `context.decodeAudioData` turns the audio file into a buffer of samples, and triggers a callback.
+When the data is loaded, the call to `context.decodeAudioData` turns the audio file into a buffer of samples, and triggers a callback.
 The file formats that `decodeAudioData` understand are the same as those supported by the